Print postage from home, Don’t wait in line at Post Office

 You can pay for your postage from your computer if you have a PayPal account.
 If you don’t have one, create one at paypal.com.
-Creating it you will enter all the normal address and credit card info.
-You will be paying commercial postal rates so you save a bit, but mostly you won’t have to stand in long lines!
+You will enter all the normal address and credit card info.
+You will be paying commercial postal rates so you save a tiny bit, but mostly you won’t have to stand in long lines!
+Especially NOW with social distance lines…

 You need an accurate kitchen scale.